markjprice/cs11dotnet7/docs/errata/errata.md

 > Thanks to Bob Molloy for raising this issue via email.

 In Step 1, I say to add a new file named `Records.cs` to the `PacktLibraryNetStandard2` project/folder.
 I should have said to the `PacktLibraryModern` project/folder.

+# Page 272 - Defining struct types

+> Thanks to [Ali Koleiny Zadeh](https://github.com/alikzalikz) for raising this [issue on 15 January 2023](https://github.com/markjprice/cs11dotnet7/issues/18).

+In Step 4, the output should be formatted using the "command line" style like in Step 6 instead of the "code" style so that it has the black background.

 # Page 275 - Releasing unmanaged resources